TheOpenSpaceProgram/new-ospgl/README.md

 **Note**: If you run cmake in a subdirectory (for example, `build`), then you may want to copy the `compile_commands.json` file to the root directory for code completion in VIM and other tools.
 If your executable is not in the root directory, move it there as the game requires the `res` folder and the `udata` folder.
 You can always change these running `./osp` with command line arguments (check `OSP.cpp`) if you want to keep the executables on a different folder.

+**Note 2**: If you are running a very modern version of GCC (>= gcc-11), you may experience build issues on our dependencies.
+You can fix this issue by downgrading to gcc-10, or by waiting until the dependencies fix the errors.

 ## Windows